mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 .. code-block:: yaml

     target: map                    # Id of Map element to query
+    type: dialog                   # element or dialog, default is dialog
     templates:
-        - { template: a4portrait, label: A4 Portrait, format: a4}	# template name, template file name without file extension (Mapbender is looking for file a4portrait.odg an a4portrait.pdf), Template files are located at app/Resources/MapbenderPrintBundle
+        - { template: a4portrait, label: A4 Portrait}	# template name, template file name without file extension (Mapbender is looking for file a4portrait.odg an a4portrait.pdf), Template files are located at app/Resources/MapbenderPrintBundle
-        - { template: a4landscape, label: A4 Landscape, format: a4} 	# template label in the dialog, format (a4,a3,...) has to be defined
+        - { template: a4landscape, label: A4 Landscape} 	# template label in the dialog
     scales: [5000, 10000, 25000]    # define scales to choose from selectbox or if empty free scale can be defined in a textfield
     quality_levels:					# define quality levels in dpi
         - { dpi: 72 , label: Draft (72dpi)}		# 72 - dpi value, Draft - label